favourch/Notes-blog/docs/USMLE/Psychiatry/Schizophrenia.md

 - Brief psychotic disorder: > 1 day but ≤ 1 month
 	- Brief psychotic disorder usually develops after stressful life events.
 - [[./Schizoaffective disorder|Schizoaffective disorder]]
-	- <span style="background:rgba(240, 200, 0, 0.2)">≥ 2 weeks of psychosis without prominent manic/depressive symptoms during the illness episode</span>, to differentiate from a mood disorder with psychotic features (Like MDD)
+	- <span style="background:rgba(240, 200, 0, 0.2)">≥ 2 weeks of psychosis without prominent manic/depressive symptoms during the illness episode</span>, to differentiate from a mood disorder with psychotic features (Like [[./Major depressive disorder|MDD]])
 		- <span style="background:rgba(240, 200, 0, 0.2)">They don't have psychotic symptoms alone without mood symptoms</span>
 	- A single illness episode where both of the following occur concurrently:
 		- Psychotic symptoms that meet the criteria for schizophrenia